edgelesssys/contrast/docs/docs/basics/features.md

 * **Managed Kubernetes Compatibility**: Initially compatible with Azure Kubernetes Service (AKS), Contrast is designed to support additional platforms such as AWS EKS and Google Cloud GKE as they begin to accommodate confidential containers.

 * **Lightweight Installation**: Contrast can be integrated as a [day-2 operation](../deployment.md) within existing clusters, adding minimal [components](../architecture/overview.md) to your setup.
-This facilitates straightforward deployments using your existing YAML configurations, Helm charts, or Kustomize, enabling native Kubernetes orchestration of your applications.
+This facilitates straightforward deployments using your existing YAML configurations, Helm charts, or Kustomization, enabling native Kubernetes orchestration of your applications.

 * **Remote Attestation**: Contrast generates a concise attestation statement that verifies the identity, authenticity, and integrity of your deployment both internally and to external parties.
-This architecture ensures that updates or scaling of the application do not compromise the attestation’s validity.
+This architecture ensures that updates or scaling of the application don't compromise the attestation’s validity.

 * **Service Mesh**: Contrast securely manages a Public Key Infrastructure (PKI) for your deployments, issues workload-specific certificates, and establishes transparent mutual TLS (mTLS) connections across pods.
 This is done by harnessing the [envoy proxy](https://www.envoyproxy.io/) to ensure secure communications within your Kubernetes cluster.